 The middle school team also generated ideas about what it means to create student-centered, place-based learning that brings joy and hope as students engage in rigorous interdisciplinary study.

 Finally, the high school grade-level band mapped the skills students might master as part of these units.
-One participant expressed appreciation for the time spent in grade bands and getting to know the organizations we will be in collaboration with on this project.
+One participant expressed appreciation for the time spent in grade bands and getting to know the organizations we will be in collaboration with on this program.

 By engaging in an inquiry-based approach, students and teachers will have opportunities to make observations and ask questions in order to develop deeper understandings about climate change and environmental justice issues that will lead them to take meaningful action in their own communities.
 As part of this inquiry process, they will create models to bring their expertise to life, allowing them to explore scientific and social phenomena.
 During the convening, curriculum writing teams experienced online tools from Concord Consortium that will allow students to generate models and analyze data.
 Tools likeSageModeler and CODAP are powerful strategies to help students design, test, and refine their thinking.

 Our August convening created engaging and exciting ways for teams to innovate and collaborate.
-The project planning and design has continued over the last several months.
+The program planning and design has continued over the last several months.
 Engaging in team meetings, design and sharing sessions, and asynchronous learning, the writing teams are working toward piloting initial lesson plans in the spring of 2023.
 Stay tuned in the coming months as we feature stories written by each of the writing teams that will highlight their work and their diverse perspectives around the importance of environmental literacy.